 I am a researcher online - I use safe search tools approved by my trusted adults.
 I know I can't believe everything I see online, know which sites to trust, and know how to double check information I find.
-If I am not sure, I ask a trusted adult.
+If I am not sure, I ask a my Digital 5 A Day.

-I am creative online - As well as looking at things from other people on apps, sites and games, I also get creative to learn and make things, and I remember my Digital 5 A Day.
+I am creative online - As well as looking at things from other people on apps, sites and games, I also get creative to learn and make things, and I remember

 I communicate and collaborate online - with people I already know and have met in real life or that a trusted adult knows about.
+I will be polite and responsible when I communicate with others.
+I appreciate that other people may have different opinions to me.